jwiedeman/BlueFrogAnalytics/_articles/wordpress_googleanalytics_enhancedecom.md

 ---
-title: Wordpress Google Analytics Ecommerce code installation
+title: Wordpress Google Analytics Enhanced Ecommerce code installation
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]